 The Ping G430 hybrid works extremely well in any course condition.
 Whether from the fairway, rough, or off the tee box, the club offers high launch with far-reaching distance.

-While I’m still not crazy about the color palette of the G430 line, I am gobsmacked with the hybrid’s total performance.
+While we’re still not crazy about the G430 line’s color palette, we were gobsmacked by the hybrid’s total performance.

 Compared to the Dynapower, the G430 offers more workability and distance, a must for advanced golfers looking to craft their ideal shot shape.